 The truth is sometimes stranger than fiction, and this is certainly the case with the Hatfields and the McCoys.

-You may have heard about this famous Hatfield-McCoy family feud.
+You may have heard about this famous Hatfield-McCoy feud.
 You may have seen the dinner show in Pigeon Forge, Tenn.
 But behind the slap-stick comedy and musical numbers lies a real-life story of stolen pigs, bitter revenge and brutal massacres.

 In this story, we’re going back to the era of the American Civil War in 1863.

 The Hatfields lived on the West Virginia side of the Tug River Valley.
-The patriarch of the family was William Anderson “Devil Anse” Hatfield.
+The patriarch of the family was William Anderson Hatfield or “Devil Anse” Hatfield.
 Anse ran a successful timber operation, the main source of wealth for the family.

 Both families fought in the Confederacy, with the exception of Asa Harmon McCoy, which is where our story begins.